AmieDD/ADDVulcan/Payload Modules/SpaceDB/README.md

 We connected to `3.19.141.137:17501/tel/graphiql` and got a query/response interface for GraphiQL...

-OSINT time...
+OSINT time...\
 The team started searching on [kubOS](https://docs.kubos.com/)' telemetry operations: [https://docs.kubos.com/1.21.0/tutorials/querying-telemetry.html](https://docs.kubos.com/1.21.0/tutorials/querying-telemetry.html)

 We started playing with various commands and learning to change various telemetry values - during this time we noticed that the telemetry server had time window and we were timing out - so we had to be quick.

-It took a quite a bit of tries to get comfortable with the command syntax - our first goal was to be able to query a specific telemetry parameter in this case VIDIODE...
+It took a quite a few tries to get comfortable with the command syntax - our first goal was to be able to query a specific telemetry parameter in this case VIDIODE...

 First we found this example: